TransLink has a single paper ticket for infrequent public transport users and short-term visitors.

 If you're a visitor to South East Queensland, SEEQ card is an easy and convenient travel option to explore the region.
 Plus, it comes with over $700 value in offers and discounts to use at more than 80 key tourist attractions.

 A single paper ticket is a one-way ticket which can be used on buses, trains, ferries and trams.

 Our public transport network is divided into zones.

 A paper ticket is valid for travel in particular zones.
 Make sure you buy a ticket which covers all the zones you'll need to travel in.

 Transferring between services

-With a single paper ticket, you can transfer between any number of buses, trains and ferries in a two hour window (within the zones your ticket is for).
+With a single paper ticket, you can transfer between any number of buses, trains, ferries and trams in a two hour window (within the zones your ticket is for).